 Minimum Wage Effective July 1, 2023 = $16.90 per hour

-The annual cost of living increase is based on the US Bureau of Labor Statistics CPI for Urban Wage Earners and Clerical Workers, not seasonally adjusted, in the Los Angeles-Long Beach-Anaheim statistical region for November 2021 (the most recently posted CPI on January 1).
+The annual cost of living increase is based on the US Bureau of Labor Statistics CPI 12-month percent change for Urban Wage Earners and Clerical Workers, not seasonally adjusted, in the Los Angeles-Long Beach-Anaheim statistical region for November (the most recently posted CPI available on January 1).
 The new CPI-increased wage will become effective on July 1 of that year.

 Minimum Wage Poster

 A City of Malibu Minimum Wage Ordinance poster is available for download to all Malibu employers, and should be displayed in the same conspicuous and accessible place at all job sites where mandated federal and state labor postings are required to be displayed.
 The 2023 poster will be available prior to the July 1 effective date.

 Origins of Malibu's Minimum Wage